awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.CommonDBATasks.Log.md

 You can use the Amazon RDS procedure `rdsadmin.rdsadmin_util.show_configuration` to view how long archived redo logs are retained for your DB instance\.

-The following example shows the log retention time:
+The following example shows the log retention time\.

 ```
 set serveroutput on
 exec rdsadmin.rdsadmin_util.show_configuration;
 ```

 The output shows the current setting for `archivelog retention hours`\.
-The following output shows that archived redo logs are retained for 48 hours:
+The following output shows that archived redo logs are retained for 48 hours\.

 ```
 NAME:archivelog retention hours